hazelcast/hazelcast-docker/README.md

 ### Hazelcast

 You can launch a Hazelcast Docker Container by running the following command.
-You can find the full list of Hazelcast versions to replace $HAZELCAST_VERSION at [Official Hazelcast Docker Hub](https://store.docker.com/community/images/hazelcast/hazelcast/tags).
+You can find the full list of Hazelcast versions to replace $HAZELCAST_VERSION at the [Official Hazelcast Docker Hub](https://store.docker.com/community/images/hazelcast/hazelcast/tags).

 ```
 $ docker run hazelcast/hazelcast:$HAZELCAST_VERSION